docker-library/faq/SIGNING.md

 ​
 ## Can I use OpenPubkey to sign images on-prem/using my own OIDC provider?
 ​
 We recommend you do not use OpenPubkey to sign images for production use yet.
-However, we hope to get OpenPubkey signing integrated into BuildKit (and thus `docker build`) at some point soon.
+However, we plan to get OpenPubkey signing integrated into BuildKit (and thus `docker build`) at some point soon.
 Until then, there is a fork you can try: [https://github.com/openpubkey/buildkit](https://github.com/openpubkey/buildkit).
 Currently this is tied to GitHub Actions OIDC provider, but we intend to quickly add support for other OIDC providers, including those that are not necessarily publicly available.
 In this case, you will also need to maintain an internal log of OIDC “public” keys for signature verification.
 You may want to consider maintaining your own TUF root for internal policy distribution, in which case, this is a good place to maintain a log of OIDC public keys.
 ​
 ## How do I verify image signatures once GitHub Actions has rotated its OIDC signing keys?
 ​